UR91K/studio_project_manager/docs/codebase_patterns.md

 # Codebase Patterns

-This document outlines common patterns and best practices used throughout the Studio Project Manager codebase.
+This document outlines common patterns and best practices used throughout the Seula codebase.

 ## Testing Patterns